 - Meet a minimum of 12 classroom hours or 12 credit hours per week

 - Able to complete in two years (24 months) or less

 - Be in a field of study where there are (anticipated) openings

 - Is provided by a proven and reliable training facility

 The 599 application is only available through Working Solutions Offices, CNY Works, or CDO Workforce.
 Supporting documentation of a student’s enrollment in a training program is required by the training provider.
-The Adult Learner Services office staff will assist students with this paperwork and provide them with the necessary documentation to process their claim.
+Student Support Advisors will assist students with this paperwork and provide them with the necessary documentation to process their claim.
 Once the 599 paperwork has been submitted, it can take up to eight weeks to receive a decision.

 Workforce Innovation and Opportunity Act (WIOA)